Policies, Codes & Other Documents

 We have understood how personal loans are a good option for consolidating debts.
 However, there are some disadvantages to it as well.
 Here are a few.

 A debt consolidation strategy is suitable only if the borrower receives a lower interest rate on the new loan than on existing loans.
 If this is not the case, then it is not worth it.
 With multiple loans, credit card bills and a low credit score, it may be possible that the borrower does not qualify for a low-interest rate on the personal loan.

 In addition to interest rates, personal loans may come with loan processing fees, annual maintenance charges, application fees and GST.
 Further, if the borrower wants to pay off the loan early, the lender also has prepayment or cancellation fees.
 Some lenders also charge for duplicate statements.
-When we consolidate all these charges, these can be much higher compared to the borrower’s existing loans.
-Thus, one needs to analyse and review the terms and conditions while applying for a personal loan.
+When we consolidate all these charges, these can be much higher compared to the borrower's existing loans.
+Thus, one needs to analyze and review the terms and conditions while applying for a personal loan.

-Managing one’s finances requires discipline.
+Managing one's finances requires discipline.
 If the borrower spends more than their income, they will always keep taking on more debt.
-One needs to remember the personal loan is for paying off all the existing debts and becoming debt-free.
+One needs to remember a personal loan is for paying off all the existing debts and becoming debt-free.
 It is not for overspending or taking on additional debt with an extra line of credit.
 Hence, borrowers must address their habits and maintain discipline while managing their finances.

 With a personal loan, the borrower may enjoy a low-interest rate and, with a long repayment tenure, save on monthly expenses.
 However, if the tenure is longer, then one needs to keep paying interest for that much time.